 The greatest of all-time NBA players have not only aced their game but have also left a strong impact on the public with their phenomenal writings.
 Mentioned below are some of the best NBA players and their best books that are published.
 Read further and see how many of these masterpieces have you read:

 Kobe Bryant Book

 Late Kobe Bryant was a household name in America.
-He helped lead the Los Angeles Lakers of NBA in winning five championships.
-With his recent demise in a helicopter accident, the world and the fans alike mourned the loss of this influential athlete.
+He helped lead the Los Angeles Lakers of the NBA in winning five championships.
+With his recent demise in a helicopter accident, the world and the fans mourned this influential athlete’s loss.